Purpose of the Course:

 Who is it intended for:

-This course is meant for anybody who is interested in learning to draw with pen and ink.
+This drawing course is meant for anybody who is interested in learning to draw with pen and ink.
 No experience what so ever is required.
 All aspects of drawing simple landscapes in pen and ink are fully covered.
 All you need is a desire and interest in learning and practising what is covered in the course.

 What is covered?

-The main focus is on drawing simple landscapes involving trees, bush, trunks, stones, mountains, water etc. that are around 4 by 5 inches and can be quickly done in under 20 minutes with practice using ordinary pens.
+The main focus of this course is on drawing simple landscapes involving trees, bush, trunks, stones, mountains, water etc. that are around 4 by 5 inches and can be quickly done in under 20 minutes with practice using ordinary pens.
 Click here to view some examples of such landscapes.
 The course is broken into different parts with each part focusing on certain elements.

 A main aspect of this course is that it is focused on drawing complete landscapes.
 In other words, we look at not only how individual elements like a tree or stone can be drawn, but also at how different compositions can be done by using these elements together.
 This is very important as it gives the reader an understanding of simple compositions and they can use this knowledge to create their own landscapes which keeps the learning more fun and interesting.
 Without this, beginners are often at loss for ideas as they try to move from individual elements to full landscapes.
 Compositions presented and demonstrated in this course can be used and changed in many different ways to create a new landscape every time.